Child Behavioral Services

 Behavioral Programs Based on Your Child's Needs

-A child with autism or any other behavioral disability makes demands on the entire family.
-PlayDate Behavioral Interventions provides a range of services designed to help families meet those demands, including both in-home and on-site respite care and opportunities for parents to learn how to help their children acquire key skills and manage their behavior.
-Our staff also focuses on coordination of care by developing relationships with the school and other therapeutic providers in the child’s life.
+A child with autism or any other behavioral disability needs extra support from the entire family.
+PlayDate Behavioral Interventions provides a range of services designed to help families meet those needs, including both in-home and on-site respite care.
+We also provide opportunities for parents to learn how to help their children acquire key skills and manage their behavior.
+Our staff also focuses on the coordination of care by developing relationships with the school and other therapeutic providers in the child’s life.

 Early Intervention Program (EI)

-We develop, implement and monitor personalized ABA treatment packages for children under the age of 3 who are either suspected of having or are at risk for developmental delays or disabilities.
+We develop, implement, and monitor personalized ABA treatment plans for children between the ages of 3 and 6 who are either suspected of having or are at risk for developmental delays or disabilities.

-EI is important for enhancing the development of infants and toddlers with disabilities and is especially crucial in determining the future language, social and behavioral outcomes of very young children with ASD and other disabilities.
-We believe and research confirms that early intervention services can reduce the need for intensive long term therapies.
+EI is important for enhancing the development of infants and toddlers with disabilities.
+It is especially crucial in determining the language, social, and behavioral outcomes of very young children with ASD and other disabilities.
+We believe, and research confirms, that early intervention services can reduce the need for intensive long-term therapies.

 Individual ABA Therapy

-Our qualified staff specializes in applied behavior therapy and work one-on-one with children from birth to 18 years old to develop skills such as:
+Our qualified staff specializes in ABA Therapy and works one-on-one with children from birth to 18 years old to develop skills such as:

 - Managing physical and verbal aggression